-In this tutorial we will learn how to launch a remote interactive session on Jupyter Notebook using
+In this tutorial you will learn how to launch a remote interactive session on Jupyter Notebook using

-We will be using two machines.
-A local one, where we will be using an interactive session of Jupyter, and a remote machine,
+You will be using two machines.
+A local one, where you will be using an interactive session of Jupyter, and a remote machine,

 clearml-agent will run and spin an instance of the remote session.